*On this date in 2002, the Registry celebrates Africville, Nova Scotia.

 As a result of these industries and a lack of sewage, water, and lights, Africville was distinguished as a dirty, lawless slum.
 In reality, it was a group of heart-bound citizens striving to survive while being systematically treated like lower-class citizens.
 In the 1960s, Halifax began post-war renewal projects to clean up the city and wanted to clear the area where Africville stood.
 Canadian government officials offered the residents of Africville other places to live, jobs, and economic opportunities for tearing down their homes; the residents resisted, but having no rights, the city went through with it anyway.
 Many citizens were shipped off to slum housing, their personal belongings transported to their new locations in city garbage trucks, and they were given less than $500 compensation.
 Bulldozers leveled the entire community; houses, stores, businesses, and even the church were all destroyed in the dead of night.

 The site where Africville once stood is now an underused park.
-It stands only as a memory of the spirit of Africville, a small but modest solid city that survived hundreds of years of neglect and turmoil.
-The surviving citizens now put their efforts into recovering the history of the community and its amazing spirit.
+It is a memory of the spirit of Africville, a small but modest, solid city that survived hundreds of years of neglect and turmoil.
+The surviving citizens now put their efforts into recovering the community's history and amazing spirit.
 Irvine Carvery, head of the Africville Geneology Society, and others hold annual reunions to support their heritage recovery efforts.

 Richards, Phillip M. Best literature by and about Blacks.